trinodb/trino/docs/src/main/sphinx/connector/snowflake.rst

     snowflake.warehouse=warehouse

-Multiple Snowflake Databases or Accounts
+Multiple Snowflake databases or accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Snowflake connector can only access a single database within